 Birmingham Insufficient Medical Care in a Nursing Home Lawyers

 Have you or a family member been injured after a nursing home provided inadequate care?
 Did you suffer losses, financial or otherwise, due to another’s negligence?
 If so, you have options for seeking restitution.

 The Birmingham nursing home abuse attorneys of Farris, Riley & Pitt, LLP have been helping residents of Birmingham and elsewhere get compensation for their injuries by filing a claim or lawsuit, and they can do the same for you and your family.
-Call Farris, Riley & Pitt, LLP today at (205) 324-1212, and get the help you need for your nursing home abuse.
+Call Farris, Riley & Pitt, LLP today at (205) 324-1212, and get the help you need for your nursing home abuse case.

 What Is Insufficient Medical Care?

 In terms of nursing home abuse, “insufficient medical care” covers a breadth of problems.
 The term includes instances when staff or administrators at a nursing home either don’t provide the necessary medical intervention to promote recovery after an injury or completely neglect to notice or address an injury after it occurs.
 Insufficient medical care could also refer to the failure to notice and remedy, or call attention to, deterioration in the condition of a resident.
 Caregivers at elder care facilities are required to promote the health and well-being of their residents, and if they neglect this duty, the results can be disastrous for the resident and their family.